sanctuarycomputer/style/README.md

 ## CSS file structure and extending tailwind

 Even though we love tailwind - there are many occasions where we still need to write and maintain CSS conventions rather than just relying on tailwind to do all the heavy lifting.
-We only create a CSS class for components that have styling needs that aren't possible by inlining tailwind classe.
+We only create a CSS class for components that have styling needs that aren't possible by inlining tailwind classes.
 Just be sure to only use a semantic class when you’re styling it from a CSS file.

 Use `components`, `atoms`, `blocks`, and `elements` folders in your CSS file structure: